sigpwny/websites/content/meetings/fa2023/2023-09-07/index.md

 ---

 ## Summary
 Come learn about the technology behind the Internet!
-We'll cover the basics of HTML, CSS, and Javascript, plus an intro to how HTTP servers actually transmit this data via requests and responses.
-You'll also learn about the Devtools feature in most browsers, which enables you to inspect and change the way a website works on your computer.
+We'll cover the basics of HTML, CSS, and JavaScript, plus an intro to how HTTP servers actually transmit this data via requests and responses.
+You'll also learn about the devtools feature in most browsers, which enables you to inspect and change the way a website works on your computer.